 Papers of, and materials collected by, a Fulton, Missouri, resident relating to the history and residents of Callaway County.
 The collection comprises correspondence, copies of speeches and lectures given by Bell on historical topics, and documents including a typescript 1849 diary of James Tate, tax rolls for Callaway County, Callaway County Agricultural and Mechanical Society membership lists, and a regimental history and troop roster of Company B, 1st Missouri Cavalry, C.S.A.

-Papers pertaining to the early history of Callaway County, MO.
+The papers pertain to the early history of Callaway County, Missouri.
 Included are personal accounts of the settlement of the Cote Sans Dessein area and later proceedings and reports of commissioners of the court.
+Ovid H. Bell, a long-time editor of the Fulton Gazette, gathered these materials to prepare an article on the early history of Callaway County.
+This collection is arranged in subjects, which are organized in the chronology of their establishment.

 Breckenridge, William Clark (1862-1927), Papers, 1752-1927, (C1036)